mitchdenny/git2semver/README.md

 Use git2semver to generate a SemVer 2.0 compliant version string from the Git commit log.
 This tool is a low depenency module that shells out to Git and processes its output to do its job so you don't have to worry about having anything other than Node.js and Git installed.
+Read the [introductory blog post](https://mitchdenny.com/git2semver/) for an overview.

 ## Command-line usage